Residence Hall Accommodations for Students with Disabilities

 Housing accommodation decisions are made on a case by case basis, based on the supporting documentation provided.

-- Requests for housing accommodations and supporting documentation for new students must be received at least 6 weeks prior to the start of classes.
+- Requests for housing accommodations and supporting documentation for new students must be received by the housing application deadline.

 - Requests for housing accommodations and supporting documentation for returning students must be received by January 30 for the following fall semester.